Yasmeen-Begum/Hack2Skill/AI4Bharat/Kiro /challenge2/README.md

 A comprehensive automation toolkit featuring:
 - 📁 **File Automation** - Rename, organize, and summarize files
-- 📧 **Email Summarization** - Analyze emails from any provider
-- 🤖 **AI-Powered Analysis** - Multi-agent AI with LangChain, CrewAI, RAG, and Weaviate
 - 🌐 **Dual Interfaces** - CLI for power users, Web UI for everyone

 Built with Kiro AI using spec-driven development.